TobiasPSP/doneland_sources/Tools/Software/EspHome/Edit Configuration/README.md

         pullup: true
 ````

-This is how the *configuration* needs to be correctly indented and grouped:
+This is how the *configuration* should have been formatted:

 ````
 binary_sensor: